EmadHelmi/herodotus/README.md

 ![colorize ex3](static/imgs/colorizer-ex3.png)

-So ugly!
-So what to do?
-Don't be worry.
-I also have a soloution for this.
+Finding the appearance unappealing?
+Wondering what steps to take next?
+No need to fret.
+I've got a solution for you.

-You can use the `msg_func` argument for each of `Enhanced*` handlers.
+You can make use of the `msg_func` argument within each of the `Enhanced*` handlers.
-It has the type of `function` So, you should pass it a function.
+This argument expects a function as its type, so you should provide it with a suitable function.
-I, for example, have written a `decolorize` function in the `herodotus.utils.colorize` package which get a `str` with ansii color chars and remove them:
+As an illustration, I've authored a `decolorize` function in the `herodotus.utils.colorize` package.
+This function takes a string containing ANSI color codes and effectively eliminates them:

 ```python
 handlers.EnhancedFileHandler(